pic

 gif

-Nonetheless, the key insight from the examples isn't that concurrency is ineffective in a single-thread session.
-Rather, the main takeaway is the underlying procedure: when a task is scheduled, the computer attempts to find an available thread for its computation.
-For concurrency, this implies that starting a session with multiple threads enables parallel code execution, which is simply called multithreading.
-In the following, we explain this case in more detail.
+Overall, the key insight from this subsection is the underlying procedure outlined: when a task is scheduled, the computer attempts to find an available thread to run it.
+For concurrency, this implies that starting a session with multiple threads enables parallel code execution.
+This case is simply referred to as multithreading and explained next in more detail.

 Multithreading

-Let's continue considering the last scenario, where both workers A and B perform meaningful computations.
-The only change we introduce is that Julia's session now starts with more than one thread available.
-For the concurrent approach, the only code adjustment added is that tasks are no longer "sticky".
-This is just a technicality indicating that a task can be run on any thread, rather than the thread on which it was first scheduled.
-Non-sticky tasks allow for a better use of resources, as the task can be computed as soon as a thread becomes available.
+Let's revisit the case where both workers A and B perform meaningful computations.
+The only change introduced is that Julia's session now starts with more than one thread available.
+For the concurrent approach, we also specify that the tasks are "non-sticky".
+This technical detail means a task can run on any available thread, not just the one it started on, allowing for more efficient resource allocation.

 function schedule_of_tasks()